-The Orange County Lavender Bar Association is the county’s official association of lesbian, gay, bisexual, transgender (LGBT), and allied attorneys.
-OCLBA provides networking, educational, and mentorship opportunities and resources to its membership and the community.
-As part of its mission, OCLBA seeks to increase the visibility of LGBT issues in Orange County and the profile of Orange County in the broader statewide LGBT community.
+The Orange County Lavender Bar Association (OCLBA) is the official association of lesbian, gay, bisexual, transgender, questioning (LGBTQ), and allied attorneys, judges, and law students in the county.
+OCLBA provides networking, educational, and mentorship opportunities and resources to its membership and the community with the goal of increasing the county’s participation in the broader statewide LGBTQ community and the visibility of LGBTQ issues in the county.

-OCLBA seeks to serve and unite not just the LGBT community, but our allies as well.
-For more information, please visit www.oclba.org or email firstname.lastname@example.org.
+OCLBA seeks to serve and unite not just the LGBTQ community, but our allies as well.
+For more information, please visit www.oclba.org or email OCLBA President Joe Ursic at email@example.com.

 For more information about upcoming events, visit www.oclba.org.